rails/rails/guides/source/security.md

 NOTE: The Feature-Policy header has been renamed to Permissions-Policy.
 The Permissions-Policy requires a different implementation and isn't yet supported by all browsers.
-To avoid having to rename this middleware in the future we use the new name for the middleware but keep the old header name and implementation for now.
+To avoid having to rename this middleware in the future, we use the new name for the middleware but keep the old header name and implementation for now.

-To allow or block the use of browser features you can define a [Feature-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) response header for your application.
+To allow or block the use of browser features, you can define a [Feature-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) response header for your application.
 Rails provides a DSL that allows you to configure the header.